leucos/ansible-tuto/step-13/README.md

 ### The template

-For brevity, I won't include the whole `sshd_config.j2` template, but just review the lines that contains variables :
+For brevity, I won't include the whole `sshd_config.j2` template, but just review the lines that contains variables:

     # {{ ansible_managed }}

-This cool variable will be replaced by a tag containing something like :
+This cool variable will be replaced by a tag containing something like:

     Ansible managed: /home/user/.../roles/sshd/templates/shd_config.j2 modified on 2013-07-03 14:16:23 by user on userhost